Stefano Dicuonzo

-Stefano Dicuonzo (or spelled as Di Cuonzo) (born 19 September 1985) is an Italian football (soccer) defender.
+Stefano Dicuonzo (or spelled as Di Cuonzo; born 19 September 1985) is an Italian retired footballer who played as a defender.

 Club career

 Juventus

 Dicuonzo started his career in the Juventus FC youth system in 1996.
 He eventually worked his way up to the Primavera youth squad for the 2005–2006 season, and soon after, he graduated the youth system.
 During the 2005–06 Serie A season, in which Juventus FC won their second consecutive Scudetto (stripped by the 2006 Italian football scandal), although he never made his debut.
 This would eventually be his only career appearance for Juventus thus far in his career.

 Ravenna

 Following his Juventus debut, Dicuonzo was transferred to Serie C1 side, Ravenna Calcio in a co-ownership deal.
 He went on to make 23 league appearances that season, scoring one goal, and also helping his side to Serie B promotion.
 He was also loaned back to the third tier for Pro Sesto on 23 July 2007.
 The loan to Pro Sesto proved very unsuccessful for the fullback, as his season was heavily hampered by injury, which limited the player to just 7 appearances in the league.

 In June 2008, his co-ownership was resolved in favor of Juventus, and so he returned to the club on 1 July.